tianqi-wang1996/DeepRobustDroneRacing/README.md

 ### Requirements

-The code was tested with Ubuntu 18.04 and ROS Melodic.
+The code was tested with Ubuntu 18.04 and ROS Melodic (Python2.7).
 Different OS and ROS versions are possible but with the possibility of potential conflict.

 ### Step-by-Step Procedure